Lighten The Mood of Your Home With Flowers

 The growing popularity of everlasting and dried/preserved elements presents an opportunity to combine something that will truly be everlasting with something fresh and fun that can be interchanged as we see things flow in from the markets.

 Shop local!
-The COVID-19 pandemic has forced us all to look closer to home for our usual supplies, having just gone through a devastating drought, bushfires and now a pandemic our farmers and growers need us now more than ever.
+The last few years has forced us all to look closer to home for our usual supplies, having gone through a devastating drought, bushfires and then a pandemic our farmers and growers need us now more than ever.

 Be mindful of where your flowers come from, their footprint but also where the dollars flow, let’s all try and support each other, local business and industry.